maruel/httpjson/README.md

 gzip) and decompression (gzip, br, zstd).
 The standard library only support decompression of gzip.

-Enforce no unknown reponse field.
+Enforce no unknown response field.
 Expose function to handle fallback response schemas, e.g. in case of errors.

 Implemented with minimal dependencies.